 - 16. The Secretariat should ensure that DFC implementation is closely monitored and reported in a timely manner by taking appropriate mitigating actions such as implementing DFC audit recommendations related to assurance activities with high residual risks. - 17.
-The Regional Committee is invited to note this report.
+The Regional Committee noted the report.